open-contracting/deploy/docs/deploy/create_server.rst

 #.
 Contact the relevant :ref:`server manager<admin-access>` to set up monitoring and maintenance (`Linux instructions <https://github.com/open-contracting/dogsbody-maintenance#readme>`__)
 #. :doc:`Delete the old server<delete_server>`

-If the service is being introduced:
+If any services are being introduced:

 #.
-Add its error monitor to `Sentry <https://sentry.io/organizations/open-contracting-partnership/projects/>`__
+Configure error monitoring with `Sentry <https://sentry.io/organizations/open-contracting-partnership/projects/>`__
 #.
-Add the embed code for `Fathom Analytics <https://app.usefathom.com/>`__, if appropriate
+Configure web analytics with `Fathom Analytics <https://app.usefathom.com/>`__, if appropriate

-If the service uses a new top-level domain name:
+If any services use a new top-level domain name:

 #.
 Add the domain to `Google Search Console <https://search.google.com/search-console>`__